dhruvp/math-blog/_posts/2019-04-04-first-isomorphism-theorem.md

 ---
 layout: post
-title: From Matrices to Abstract Algebra
+title: Kernels
 comments: false

 ---

 {% katexmm %}

-In the last few posts we've focused heavily on matrices and their applications.
-In this post we're going to use matrices as a launching pad to learn about some really pretty results in abstract algebra.
-More specifically, we'll see the First Isomorphism Theorem of group theory in practice and see just how cool it is.
+In the last few posts we've focused heavily on [matrices](% post_url 2018-12-31-matrices %}) and their [applications](% post_url 2019-03-20-pagerank %}).
+In this post we're going to use matrices to learn about some really pretty results in abstract algebra.
+More specifically, we'll explore the concept of Kernels (Nullspace) and see how they help us succinctly define what a matrix does to its inputs.

 I hope that by the end of this post you will:

-1. Be able to quickly predict what points in the input map to certain points in the output.
+1. Understand what a Kernel is and see why it's so useful.
-2. See a full application of the First Isomorphism Theorem and how neat it is.
+2. Realize that all pre-images of points are some translation of the Kernel.
 3. Realize that abstract algebra is accessible and really pretty!

-### Changing Spaces
+### Squashing Spaces

 In previous posts, we noticed how matrices are just linear functions.
 We found that the matrices we studied just rotate or stretch a vector in some way.